Pre-General Availability Draft: 2017-10-20

 Replication slaves store the password for the replication master

-in the master info repository, which can be either a file or a
+in the master info repository, which by default is a table in

-table (see Section 18.2.4, “Replication Relay and Status Logs”).
-Ensure that the
+Section 18.2.4, “Replication Relay and Status Logs”).
+Ensure that the master

-repository can be accessed only by the database administrator.
+info repository can be accessed only by the database

-An alternative to storing the password in a file is to use the
+administrator.
+An alternative to storing the password in the

 Use a restricted access mode to protect database backups that include log tables or log files containing passwords.